Harshitnegi5/Canvas-Drawing/README.md

 - Click and drag your mouse on the canvas to draw
 - Click the "Reset" button in the top-right corner to clear the canvas
+- Click any of the button to change the StrokeStyle Color